Harley close to deal with India's Hero after stopping local manufacturing: sources

-NEW DELHI (Reuters) - Harley-Davidson Inc HOG.N is in advanced talks with India's Hero MotoCorp HROM.NS for a distribution deal which will allow the U.S. firm's iconic motorcycles to be sold in India, after it stops local manufacturing there, three sources told Reuters.
+NEW DELHI (Reuters) - Harley-Davidson Inc is in advanced talks with India’s Hero MotoCorp for a distribution deal which will allow the U.S. company’s motorcycles to be sold in India, after it stops local manufacturing there, three sources told Reuters.

 The Milwaukee-based company said on Thursday it will stop sales and shut its manufacturing plant in India, effectively abandoning the world’s biggest motorcycle market after a decade of unsuccessful efforts to gain a foothold.

-Harley however is in talks with Hero MotoCorp to enter into a distribution arrangement that will allow the Indian company to import and sell Harley bikes as its sole distributor, two sources with familiar with the talks said.
+Harley, however, is in talks with Hero over a distribution arrangement that will allow the Indian company to import and sell Harley bikes as its sole distributor, two sources with familiar with the talks said.

 “Hero will be the master distributor for Harley bikes in India ...
 This will be a partnership, a strategic alliance,” said one of the sources, all of whom declined to be named as the discussions were private.